-"First is the highly personalized, face-to-face nature of the training.
-Unlike most coach-training programs, this one meets locally with small Cohorts of carefully selected participants.
+"First is the highly personalized nature of the training.
+Though some of our Cohorts have pivoted to virtual platforms, we've kept our magic.
+Unlike most coach-training programs, this one meets over time in small Cohorts of carefully selected participants.